 During the qualitative research the same assessment was provided by both lawyers and judges.
 Some pointed out that students and graduates are not equipped with enough skills to be ready for formal legal writing and that there is lack of practical education, particularly in regional universities.
 It was also pointed out that to gain practical knowledge it is important for intern lawyers to be able to participate in trials, similar to the intern prosecutors, which would give them practical litigation skills.
-At the same time, some lawyers underlined that compared to a few decades ago, graduates today have better skills.
-But they believed there remains a need for additional practical skills to be gained both during university and afterwards (through moot courts or internships).
+At the same time, some lawyers underlined that compared to a

-&lt;sup>68 Private lawyer, lecturer, worked in court, prosecutor's office, private and administrative law, 30 years' experience, Tbilisi.
+&lt;sup>58 Private lawyer, lecturer, worked in court, prosecutor's office, private and administrative law, 30 years' experience, Tbilisi.

-&lt;sup>69 Private lawyer, LAS contracted lawyer, former prosecutor, criminal law, 37 years' experience, Akhaltsikhe; Private lawyer, former investigator of the Interior Ministry, criminal law, 27 years' experience, Akhaltsikhe; Lawyer at GYLA, criminal law, 1-year experience, Batumi.
+&lt;sup>59 Private lawyer, LAS contracted lawyer, former prosecutor, criminal law, 37 years' experience, Akhaltsikhe; Private lawyer, former investigator of the Interior Ministry, criminal law, 27 years' experience, Akhaltsikhe; Lawyer at GYLA, criminal law, 1-year experience, Batumi.

-&lt;sup>70 Lawyer at GYLA, civil and administrative law, 1-year experience, Batumi; Private lawyer, civil and administrative law, 2 years' experience, Batumi.
+&lt;sup>60 Lawyer at GYLA, civil and administrative law, 1-year experience, Batumi; Private lawyer, civil and administrative law, 2 years' experience, Batumi.

-&lt;sup>71 Private lawyer, criminal and administrative law, 12 years' experience, Tbilisi.
+&lt;sup>61 Private lawyer, criminal and administrative law, 12 years' experience, Tbilisi.